How to Auto-Start Programs in Windows 10

 This article describes the steps to start programs when Windows starts automatically.

-In the previous version of Windows, one would easily create startup programs by going to the msconfig page and adding the programs.
+In the earlier version of Windows, one would easily create startup programs by going to the msconfig page and adding the programs.
 So, how do you do it in Windows 10 now that msconfig isn’t available?

 Windows allows programs to install themselves in Windows startup configuration settings automatically.
 There’s nothing to do with programs designed to start automatically.

-Starting programs automatically in Windows can be useful when you regularly use certain applications or tools and want them to be readily available without manually launching them every time you start your computer.
+Starting programs automatically in Windows can be useful when you regularly use certain applications or tools and want them readily available without manually launching them every time you start your computer.
 This can save time and make your workflow more efficient.

 Additionally, some programs may need to start automatically to perform certain tasks or updates in the background.